Instagram Combined Shape quotation Created with Sketch. 69

 Responsibilities of Interns:

-• Prepare lessons using the Crazy 8’s Curriculum each week
+• Prepare materials for lessons using the Reading Ready Curriculum.

 Adolescents in grades 5-12 who want to explore writing in fun and creative ways are invited to participate in the Write Spot Writing Club.
 Be inspired as a writer at the SUNY Potsdam campus!
 College mentors will conference with school students to assist them with their creative writing or writing related schoolwork if requested.
 Students of all writing levels are welcome!
 This program is offered in the spring semester only.